 First, the child must meet the minimum age at which the state emancipation law allows children to be emancipated.
 For example, the child must be at least 14 in California, 16 in Illinois, and 18 in Alabama where the age of majority is 19.
 Court proceedings, including emancipation, can be quite slow, so if you're already only a few months from the age of majority, it may be better to just wait until you are of age.

 Also, the parents usually must be notified of the emancipation proceeding.
-Parents may object to the proceeding, however.
-In Illinois, if a parent objects to an emancipation proceeding, it ends the case without emancipation, whereas in Michigan a parent's objection will only result in the court possibly dismissing the matter.
+Parents may object to the proceeding.
+In Illinois, if the minor objects to an emancipation proceeding, it ends the case without emancipation, whereas in Michigan a parent's objection will only result in the court possibly dismissing the matter if that parent does not contribute financially.

 Best Interests of the Child